 Apple bolstered the appeal by pledging its support in 2009, and by 2010 Unicode could not ignore the growing trend much longer.
 It added the existing set of emoji to the Unicode standard and has been in charge of the fate of each and every new icon since then.
 Each year the range is expanded significantly, and new options such as being able to select skin tone have also been added.

 While expansions have been driven by the tech giants, technically anyone can appeal for a new emoji to be added.
-Perhaps it’s time that STP lobbied to enshrine the tradition of fika in pixels?
+Perhaps it’s time that Sandberg lobbied to enshrine the tradition of fika in pixels?

 Are emoji a universal language?